Information on Burn Permits

 - Any person burning under these provisions shall at all times keep a competent person in charge of the fire and ensure that the fire is completely extinguished before leaving the fire.

-- If any of the guidelines for recreational fires or fire pits are not adhered to, a penalty of FOUR HUNDRED ($400) dollars per hour per unit will be assessed.
+- If any of the guidelines for recreational fires or fire pits are not adhered to, a penalty will be assessed based on current firefighting rates.

 - Portable pits DO NOT fall Sec.
 4 of these regulations.